NGWPC/ngencerf-server/README.md

 ```

 # Setup local configuration
-There are 2 files which need to be copied in order to provide custom settings for this installation.
-The `settings.py` file contains settings that are applicable to all environments and should normally not be changed.

-You should make copies of `__local_settings.py` and `__.env`.
+The `__env` file is a template for local environment settings.
+Make a copy of it

 ```
-cp $cerfServer/cerfServer/__local_settings.py cerfServer/local_settings.py
 cp $cerfServer/cerfServer/__.env cerfServer/.env
 ```
-The 2 template files are suitable for development and no changes need to be made.
+This template file is suitable for development and no changes need to be made.
-Note that these files are not checked in to Git
+Note that the .env file is not checked in to Git

 # Install Redis
 Redis is used for the cache